-Even if no major changes are planned for the Learning Objectives, this section must be checked for accuracy and to see if the objectives represent what has so far been mentioned in the course description and content areas.
+Even if no major changes are planned for the Learning Objectives, this section must be checked for accuracy and to see if the objectives represent what is in the course description and content areas.
 There should be a clearly observable thread through the entire course that weaves through course description, content, objectives, assignments, and methods of evaluation.
 There should not be anything in one area that cannot be tied to another.
 See the integration statement in the Saddleback Style Guide.
 Bloom's Taxonomy is a helpful resource when considering verbs for objectives and methods of evaluation.
 There is a link to Bloom's at the top of the screen (see image below).

-If a Learning Objective needs to be edited, simply click on the icon, edit, then click
+If a Learning Objective needs to be edited, simply click on the down arrow next to the objective.

-If a Learning Objective needs to be added, simply click

-Objectives can be reordered by dragging them into the desired position.
+If a Learning Objective needs to be added, simply click +Add on the right and enter the objective.
+Objectives can be reordered by dragging using the six dots on the left them.

-If a Learning Objective needs to be removed, you will need to remove it from the Distance Education screen first by going to that screen, clicking the , and then confirming the deletion.
+If a Learning Objective needs to be removed, you will need to remove it from the Distance Education screen first by going to that screen to initiate the deletion.
 Once that is complete, it can be removed from the Learning Objectives screen using the same procedure.